MINIMALaq/Object-Oriented-Programming-in-Python/README.md

         return f"{self.first} {self.last}"

-    @property   # it is a property decorator.it is defining the email method of our class like a attribute.
+    @property   # it is a property decorator.it is defining the email method of our class like an attribute.

     def email(self):